 - Eye Movement Desensitization and Reprocessing (EMDR)- EMDR focuses on the feelings associated with the traumatic event rather than the event itself.
 Therapists use hand motion techniques to guide the client’s eye movements from side to side focusing on helping the person to diminish the feelings that resurface when places, people, sounds, or other situations trigger memories.2

 - Cognitive Behavioral Therapy (CBT)- CBT is a type of talk therapy where a therapist helps a person struggling with PTSD recognize negative thought patterns and work to change them.3

-- Prolonged Exposure Therapy- This type of therapy helps those struggling with PTSD confront places, people and situations that trigger the anxiety associated with the traumatic event.
-This includes learning breathing techniques that help the person relax when her or she thinks about the event.
+- Prolonged Exposure Therapy- This type of therapy helps those struggling with PTSD confront places, people, and situations that trigger the anxiety associated with the traumatic event.
+This includes learning breathing techniques that help the person relax when he or she thinks about the event.